 Following through on its mission to develop innovative collaborations, the Williamston Theatre has partnered with MeadowBrook Theatre, the Performance Network of Ann Arbor and the Tipping Point Theatre on several co-productions.
 Additionally, the Williamston Theatre has an ongoing partnership with Michigan State University’s Department of Theatre to continue the successful development of the next generation of theatre professionals through collaborative working experiences.

 Each season, the Williamston Theatre provides dozens of job opportunities to Michigan theatre professionals, both on stage and off.
 The Theatre provides apprenticeship opportunities to recent college graduates, providing them with valuable skill development alongside working professionals.
-Many DOT Theatre students have started their journey to AEA Union membership at the Williamston Theatre through their work both onstage and offstage.
-The Theatre maintains a commitment to developing the next generation of theatre lovers, through classes for teens, student discounts at the box office and school day matinees for local area high school students.
+Many MSU Department of Theatre students have started their journey to AEA Union membership at the Williamston Theatre through their work both onstage and offstage.
+The Theatre maintains a commitment to developing the next generation of theatre lovers and professionals through student discounts at the box office and school day matinees for local area high school students.

 The Williamston Theatre, ever a champion for the voice of the Midwest, developed a groundbreaking three-part series of new plays called Voices From The Midwest.
 Taking place over the course of three seasons, these new works were developed through an interactive process with Midwesterners throughout the region.
 Spearheaded by playwright/creators Tony Caselli, Annie Martin, Suzi Regan, Joseph Zettelmaier and Dennis E. North, the works garnered both critical and audience praise and won numerous awards.
 Maidens, Mothers and Crones: Voices From Women of the Midwest debuted in 2008.Flyover, USA: Voices From Men of the Midwest debuted in 2009.
 Home: Voices From Families of the Midwest debuted in 2010.
 All three are available for production through the Williamston Theatre.

 The Williamston Theatre’s success during a time of economic hardship can be attributed to the diligent work of its founders and the support and commitment of its board, volunteers and donors.
-Since its founding, the Theatre has received support from hundreds of individual donors in addition to awards from the Michigan Council for Arts and Cultural Affairs, the Capital Region Community Foundation, theArts Council of Greater Lansing, the Jackson National Community Fund, Midwest Homes, Cardinal Fabricating, Meijer, Target, the Sinas Dramis Law Firm, Mercantile Bank of Michigan, the Verizon Foundation, ASAP Printing, WKAR, the Williamston Downtown Development Authority and the Williamston True Value Hardware.
+Since its founding, the Theatre has received support from hundreds of individual donors in addition to awards from the Michigan Council for Arts and Cultural Affairs, the Capital Region Community Foundation, theArts Council of Greater Lansing, the Jackson National Community Fund, Midwest Homes, Cardinal Fabricating, Meijer, Target, the Sinas Dramis Law Firm, Mercantile Bank of Michigan, the Verizon Foundation, ASAP Printing, WKAR, the Williamston Downtown Development Authority, the Williamston True Value Hardware, Plante Moran, The Draggoo Huber Team of Merrill Lynch, and the MSU Federal Credit Union.

 In 2014, with the support of major donors to the Theatre, the organization took ownership of its building at 122 S. Putnam Street in Williamston, securing its home in Central Michigan for the long term.
 In August of 2015, the building was renamed the Zynda Building, home of the Williamston Theatre.

 The Williamston Theatre is a 501(c)3, not-for-profit organization.
-The Theatre is a member of the Theatre Communications Group, the National New Play Network, the Lansing Regional Chamber of Commerce, the Arts Council of Greater Lansing, and the Williamston Area Chamber of Commerce.
+The Theatre is a member of the Theatre Communications Group, the National New Play Network, the Lansing Convention and Visitors Bureau, Creative Many, and the Williamston Area Chamber of Commerce.